-From one side you would like to have an equilibrium, from the other side you – to have some results, have some token distribution, or other characteristics shall be in some area.
+From one side you would like to have an equilibrium, from the other side you – to have some results, some token distribution, or other characteristics shall be in some area.
 For this purpose we use backward modeling and, for example, I defined some properties that shall be after two years.
 And I started backward algebraic modeling and reached the first month and I will get initial values that could reach desirable results.

-G: It’s like a way back machine: we have an input data we think of, and then we have some end results within a year or two.
+G: It’s like a way back machine: we have input data we think of, and then we have some end results within a year or two.
 And then we model and see where it leads to.
 And I believe usually we will not get what we desire, what we want.
 And then we start to move back to see what should’ve been the initial data, the initial numbers to reach the state we want in the future.

 G: Interesting, interesting.
 You know, as I’m not a mathematician but for me, that’s clear that it will help.
 Because usually how it starts – what I see: oh, let’s have 10 million tokens and unlock it during some period.
 And then it will be fine!

-A: Maybe it will lead to impossible initial values, maybe you will never reach such results.
+A: Maybe it will lead to impossible initial values, and maybe you will never reach such results.
 But you understand!

-G: But still you can believe!
+G: But still you can believe it!